Unsaturated fatty acids in foods. All about unsaturated fatty acids

 General characteristics of monounsaturated fats

-Beware of rapeseed oil!
+Beware, rapeseed oil!

-The thing is that a large amount of erucic acid leads to a violation of fat metabolism.
+The thing is that a large amount of erucic acid leads to a violation fat metabolism.
 Rapeseed oil, for example, contains about 25 percent erucic acid.

 Daily requirement for monounsaturated fats

-The need for monounsaturated fats is increasing:
+The need for monounsaturated fats increases:

 • when living in a cold region;

-• in violation of the cardiovascular system;
+• in case of disruption of the cardiovascular system;

-• for patients with type 2 diabetes.
+• for patients with type 2 diabetes mellitus.

 The need for monounsaturated fats is reduced:

-• with allergic rashes;
+• for allergic rashes;

 • for people who move little;